-While it doesn’t have the extensive range of features that the aforementioned pedal has, it still has everything the average guitarist would need when using a reverb effect pedal.
+While it doesn’t have the extensive range of features that the pedal mentioned above has, it still has everything the average guitarist would need when using a reverb effect pedal.
 This pedal is a compact version of the EHX Holy Grail pedal which many guitarists have come to love and includes all of the same features as its predecessor.

-The pedal offers plenty of options for the reverb type and includes Spring, Hall, Flerb, a reverb with an added flanger effect.
+The pedal offers plenty of options for the reverb type and includes Spring, Hall, and Flerb, a reverb with an added flanger effect.
 You can easily choose from these reverb modes using the 3-way selector switch.

 This pedal also offers true bypass as well as a knob for choosing the amount of reverb you want in the mix.
 Additionally, this pedal also offers great build quality and a strong metal casing that will be able to take a beating if need be.

-Overall, this pedal doesn’t disappoint and depending on the kind of player you are, it may just offer everything you’ll need – and all in a compact, easy to use package.
+Overall, this pedal doesn’t disappoint and depending on the kind of player you are, it may just offer everything you’ll need – and all in a compact, easy-to-use package.

-The Boss RV-6 is the final pedal on our list but offers just as much sweet reverb as the other options on this list.
+The Boss RV-6 is the last pedal on our list but offers just as much sweet reverb as the other options on this list.
 This pedal offers plenty of modes that will serve you well depending on your needs.

 The pedal’s mode knob will allow you to choose between eight different reverb effects including Modulate, Plate, Spring, Hall, Room, +Delay, Shimmer, and Dynamic modes.
-The +Delay mode adds a bit of delay into the reverb mix and makes for a great sound.
+The +Delay mode adds a bit of delay to the reverb mix and makes for a great sound.

 The pedal also offers more controls as well and allows you to easily manage the Effect Level, Tone, and Time.
 The pedal also has stereo in/out functions.

 This pedal is made by Boss, so of course, it’s hard to beat the amount of quality craftsmanship that was put into this pedal.
-The pedal also offers some great sounding reverb effects and is very reliable.
+The pedal also offers some great-sounding reverb effects and is very reliable.

-The pedal also comes in at a very affordable price range, so this may just be a good option for you if you’re looking for a great combination of versatile features, excellent craftsmanship, and an attractive price.
+The pedal also comes in a very affordable price range, so this may just be a good option for you if you’re looking for a great combination of versatile features, excellent craftsmanship, and an attractive price.